nikp123/kiss-mpris-properties/README.md

 string array and a counter that specifies the names of the players you want to **specifically** target for media data, however this is completely optional as you can leave ``player_count`` set to 0 for it to find the first available player.
+An example for that would be ``Spotify`` for the Spotify application, you'll have to research these on your own unfortunately.

 However, the status property does offer you a bit more flexibility, where you can specify one of three options: ``MPRIS_PLAYER_MUST_BE_PLAYING``,